Lagos needs urgent federal assistance, says APC

 By Emmanuel Oladesu, Deputy Editor

-Lagos All Progressives Congress (APC) has solicited support of the Federal Government for the state as the Sanwo-Olu administration tackles challenges of rebuilding critical infrastructure destroyed by arsonists during the recent #EndSARS protests.
+Lagos State All Progressives Congress (APC) on Tuesday solicited the support of the Federal Government for the state as the Sanwo-Olu administration tackles the challenges of rebuilding critical infrastructure destroyed by arsonists during the recent #EndSARS protests.

 The party also renewed its call for a state police that will forestall the reoccurrence of violence and assaults on public utilities.